sungsoo-ahn/2025/_posts/2025-04-28-Low-resource-language-translation.md

 Our strategy involves two steps: first, introducing translation examples from languages closely related to the target language; second, using embeddings to include similar examples to the source language for few-shot ICL.
 We hypothesize that this approach helps LLMs access their hidden translation capabilities.

-We test our methods on two language clusters: Konkani and Tunisian Arabic, using models from three LLM families.
-The first model is for general chat and instruction following, trained with limited non-English data.
-The second model is tailored for machine translation tasks, though not specifically with data from the target language clusters.
-The third model is trained in several languages and is known for its multilingual capabilities.
+We test our methods on two language clusters: Konkani and Tunisian Arabic, using models from 2 LLM families.
+The first model is tailored for machine translation tasks, though not specifically with data from the target language clusters.
+The second model is trained in several languages and is known for its multilingual capabilities.

 Our evaluations show that models fine-tuned with this technique perform well given these constraints.
 Through this paper, we hope to make LLMs more accessible to communities speaking low-resource languages.